ClinicalSim.ai

 Students don't want one generic AI patient.
 They want options:

-• OSCE mode: Rigid, standardized, exam-like encounters
+• An OSCE mode with rigid, standardized, exam-like encounters

 2. Clear Information Rules